 I was born in Amman Jordan in 1989.
 The first place I was taken from early childhood memories was one of the seven man-built wonders of the world, the lost city of Petra.
 My mother was a stay at home mom with a love for interior design and my father an entrepreneur and they both loved investing in rural and old spaces to reinvigorate.
 Most of my childhood memories involve exploring ancient ruins and growing up dreaming of what they were like and what Impact I will have on my generation through design and innovation.

 I studied architecture, a five year journey with focus on sustainability and off-grid innovation through space.
 After completing my development hours and training in the professional field of Architecture + Design, I knew I didn’t want to open a conventional practice as I yearned for complete creative freedom and had always preferred working with the human and intimate scale of a space.
 So, I developed a model of practice where I was my own client, giving myself the space to design and craft out homes organically and entirely.
-Desperate to build a physical realization of my thesis book, I designed and built my first Folly in Joshua Tree, CA. I share that built endeavor with my childhood best friend Hillary Flur who has a passion for hospitality, love for people and authentic customer experience.
-How I work today has its genesis in this co-op collaborative process.
+Desperate to build a physical realization of my thesis book, I designed and built my first Folly in Joshua Tree, CA.

 What is your role?